 *At the time of writing, the path between the two reservoir is closed for construction.
 It’s supposed to be open by now, but it’s not.
 You can see updates on if it’s open yet here.

-The reservoirs sit below some impressive hills, including the Trinnacle, which you can hike up to if you are feeling more adventurous.
+The reservoirs sit below some impressive hills, including the Trinnacle.
+The Trinnacle hike is further back in the list, if you are feeling more adventurous.

 Read more: Dovestone Reservoir walk guide

 15) Wessenden via the waterfalls – My favourite reservoir walk in the Peak District

 Start/Finish: Wessenden Head Road car park.
 Distance: 5 miles.
 Time: 1h 45min.
 Difficulty: Easy/moderate.
 Type: Circular route.
 Without a car: Not sure.
 There is a bus stop, but there seems to be no buses when I look.